MBravoS/scicm/README.md

 **_SciCM_** is a Python package aimed at providing a large set of colour maps designed for scientific data visualisation.
 The colour maps in _SciCM_ have been designed to be as interchangeable as possible within the same category, e.g., all diverging colour maps included in _SciCM_ do an (almost) equal job of displaying the data.
-All colour maps included in _SciCM_ remain readable for people with red-green colour blindness, the [most common type of colour blindness](www.nhs.uk/conditions/colour-vision-deficiency/).
+All colour maps included in _SciCM_ remain readable for people with red-green colour blindness (the most common type of colour blindness.
 This design frees the user in their choice of colour map to use for their data visualisation.
 _SciCM_ also includes some simple colour map manipulation tools, for users that want to further customise their colour maps.